Enabling jumbo frame support on a virtual machine requires an enhanced VMXNET adapter for that virtual machine.

 - Locate the virtual machine in the vSphere Web Client.

-- Select a datacenter, folder, cluster, resource pool, or host and click the Related Objects tab.
+- Select a data center, folder, cluster, resource pool, or host and click the VMs tab.

-- Click Virtual Machines and select the virtual machine from the list.
+- Click Virtual Machines and double-click the virtual machine from the list.

-- On the Manage tab of the virtual machine, select .
+- On the Configure tab of the virtual machine, expand Settings and select VM Hardware.

-- Click Edit and select the Virtual Hardware tab.
+- Click Edit and select the Virtual Hardware tab in the dialog box displaying the settings.

-- Click the Virtual Hardware section, and expand the network adapter section.
+- Expand the Network adapter section.
 Record the network settings and MAC address that the network adapter is using.

 - Click Remove to remove the network adapter from the virtual machine.